Lili Reynaud-Dewar

 Biography

-Lili Reynaud-Dewar was born in La Rochelle in December 1975.
-She studied ballet and public law there.
-She writes, dances, teaches, films, speaks and produces objects, whether monumental, functional or decorative.
-She works alone or in groups, using autobiographical material or material borrowed from transgressive figures in twentieth-century cultural production, such as Joséphine Baker, Guillaume Dustan, Bjarne Melgaard, Cosey Fanni Tutti…
+Lili Reynaud-Dewar was born in December 1975 in La Rochelle.
+She studied classical dance and public law there.
+She writes, dances, teaches, films, speaks, and produces objects—monumental, functional, or decorative.
+She works alone or collaboratively, drawing on autobiographical material or on figures transgressive within twentieth-century cultural production, such as Josephine Baker, Guillaume Dustan, Bjarne Melgaard, and Cosey Fanni Tutti.

-She is interested in the history of racial and sexual emancipation, the circulation and interpretation of artworks, biographical motifs in cultural production, and the shifting figure of the artist in a globalized world.
+She is interested in the history of racial and sexual emancipations; in the circulation and interpretation of works; in biographical and sociological motifs in cultural production; and in the shifting figure of the artist in a globalized world.

 I love you